DannyQuah/DannyQuah.github.io/docs/index.md

 **In-progress manuscripts** or things freshly out:

-"<a href="https://DannyQuah.github.io/Storage/2022.04-Danny.Quah-Roles-Evolution-Demand-Supply-MAS.pdf">The Roles of Central Banks --- Evolution, or Demand and Supply?</a>" // Trying to bring Kindleberger and Thucydides, or just demand and supply, to smooth out a narrative for central bank evolution, whether away from or remaining at an Independence/Price stability framework.
+"<a href="https://DannyQuah.github.io/Storage/2022.04-Danny.Quah-Roles-Evolution-Demand-Supply-MAS.pdf">The Roles of Central Banks --- Evolution, or Demand and Supply?</a>" // Trying to bring Kindleberger and Thucydides, or just demand and supply, to smooth out a narrative for central bank evolution, whether away from or remaining at a narrow Independence/Price stability mandate.